dafoumiR24/Expression-Profiles-Validation/README.md

  ```{r}
 qc_microarray_data (GSE_acc, dir_download_GSES )
  ```
+__Description__

-__Description__: This function performs some quality control checks in order to make sure that there are no issues with a specific GSE dataset.<br/>
+This function performs some quality control checks in order to make sure that there are no issues with a specific GSE dataset.<br/>

 __Input arguments__